Jungfraujoch is one of those places…

-Either head to any SBB train station that comes with a ticket counter, visit the Jungfraubahnen station in Interlaken Ost or, if you’re comfortable enough and know what you need, jump online to make your booking.
+Either head to any SBB train station that comes with a ticket counter or visit the Jungfraubahnen station in Interlaken Ost.
+The most comfortable option is definitely to buy your ticket to Jungfraujoch online on Swiss Activities.

 8. How frequently do trains to Jungfraujoch depart?

 Like the ticket prices, the timetable changes seasonally but as a general rule of thumb, you’ve got two hourly connections.

 9. Are there any ways to save money?

 Now we’re getting down to the nitty-gritty…